build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 Human feedback would be subjective, but what RLHF doing well is to aggregate human preferences at scale.
 One use case of RLHF with LLM is de-toxicity of output.

-### Summary - it is all about Customization & Optimization
+### Summary - it is all about Customization and Optimization

 ![Customization-summary](images/GenAI_Customization-summary.png)